mfherbst/look4bas/README.md

 one can therefore quickly prepare an input file for [Orca](https://orcaforum.kofo.mpg.de/).

-For example, consider a water geometry optimisation using `pc-2`.
+For example, consider again the water geometry optimisation using `pc-2`.

 1. Define a skeleton ORCA input file `water_skel.in`
 ```